Thomas Buzzard: Neurology

 In 1891 he wrote On the simulation of hysteria by organic disease of the nervous system, and articles on neurology and allied subjects for Quain's Dictionary of Medicine.

 Buzzard also wrote on paralysis agitans, the first article on Parkinson's disease in the journal Brain.
 He is considered a pioneer in neurology.

 The United Kingdom's largest epilepsy society, The National Society for Epilepsy was founded in Buzzard's home in London in 1892.
 Its first mission was to establish an agricultural community where people with epilepsy could live and work.

 Personal

-Buzzard belonged to the Queen's Westminster Rifles from 1860 to 1867.
+From 1860 to 1867 Buzzard belonged to the Queen's Westminster Rifles.
 He liked to travel and to paint with water-colours.
 Many of his friends were leading artists.
 Luke Fildes painting The Doctor is closely connected with Buzzard.

 He married Isabel Wass in 1889, daughter of Joseph Wass, a noted Lead Smelter, of Lea Green in Derbyshire, and had two daughters and four sons, including Sir Edward Farquhar Buzzard, 1st Baronet, FRCP, who followed in his footsteps as physician to the National Hospital.
 His other sons were in the army, Lt Col Charles Norman Buzzard DSO CMG, Royal Artillery, Brigadier General Frances Anstie Buzzard DSO, Archibald Dougan Buzzard and daughters, Louisa and Dorothy.